jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] Shop management.
 Frederick taylor
 - [ ] The History of the Decline and Fall of the Roman Empire.
 Edward Gibbon.
 Inspiration for Isaac Asimov's fundation series
 - [ ]  [punkt und linie zu fläche. kandinsky](https://youtu.be/8Ab3ArE8W3s?t=1309)
-- [ ] S history of control engineering.
+- [ ] history of control engineering.
 Bennett
 - [ ] Infamous Scribblers: The Founding Fathers and the Rowdy Beginnings of American Journalism.
 Eric Burns
-- [ ] Thread Of The Silkworm.Iris Chang (Qian Xuesen biography)
+- [ ] Thread Of The Silkworm.
+Iris Chang (Qian Xuesen biography)
 - [ ] A Canticle for Leibowitz.
 Walter Michael Miller
 - [ ] A river runs through it.
 Norman Maclean
 - [ ][Softwares para la visualización estadística.
 Camila Acosta Ramirez](estadisticaun.github.io/Softwares/)